 One example could be practicing mindfulness while interacting with a significant other.
 While you have a typical interaction, such as eating dinner, are you aware of what types of feelings or emotions this interaction stirs up?
 While you listen to him/her talk about their day, does it invoke feelings of stress or anxiety?
 What about it makes you feel this sense of stress or anxiety?

-Perhaps it is the topic of conversation, or the why your significant other is saying it, or you may even find that is has nothing to do with the other person and is simply stemming from a long list of chores you still have to do.
-It is important to have the ability to see the why or how behind the feelings and emotions you have because this can provide you with the insight on how to avoid this stressor in the future.
+Perhaps it is the topic of conversation, or why your significant other is saying it, or you may even find that is has nothing to do with the other person and is simply stemming from a long list of chores you still have to do.
+It is important to have the ability to see why or how behind the feelings and emotions you have because this can provide you with the insight on how to avoid this stressor in the future.

 For many individuals suffering from alcoholism, they may find that there are stressors or triggers that can push them to drink even on a day they promised themselves that they wouldn’t.
 The inability to control your emotions, or the susceptibility to these stressors or triggers, can hurt your ability to control how often or how much you drink.
 Mindfulness is meant to help combat this feeling of powerlessness over alcohol that so many alcoholics share.